-Organizations should monitor and analyze their Anonymity Rate closely for an indication of high or low employee trust.
-39% of employees say they are not confident that their concerns will be addressed fairly, and up to 82% say they have experienced retaliation after reporting.2
+Organizations should monitor and analyze their Anonymity Rate closely for an indication of high or low employee trust (or patient trust if your line is open for patient use).
+39% of surveyed employees say they are not confident that their concerns will be addressed fairly, and up to 82% say they have experienced retaliation after reporting.